Dataviews

 Why this matters

-It’s like shifting from “pre-classification” to “post-classification.”
-Traditional tools require you to know upfront where information should go, but in reality, we often don’t know the most useful way to organize information until we need it.
+It’s like shifting from “pre-organization” to “post-organization.”
+In reality, we often only know the most useful way to organize information at the moment we actually need it.

 This isn’t just a technical feature—it’s a new way of thinking about information organization.